Melodramma in 3 acts

 It abounds in the “strong passions, but not violent ones, coups de scène, variety of genre, of forms, opportunities for gentle and robust vocal pieces, orchestral colors, original, grandiose choruses, large concertati pieces” that inspired the composer.
 (Letter to Cammarano, 1839)

-The opera takes place in Syracuse, Sicily, in the 14th century.
+SETTING: Syracuse, Sicily, in the 14th century

 Manfredo, Count of Taormina, is going to marry Bianca, but she loves Viscardo.
 The Count also loves Elaisa, a wealthy woman from northern Italy, but she, too, loves Viscardo.
 Viscardo doesn’t love her; he loves Bianca.
 So Elaisa hates Bianca , and wants to kill her – but Bianca pleaded for Elaisa’s father’s life when Bianca’s father was going to kill him, so Elaisa swore a vow of gratitude to Bianca.
 Oh, and Brunoro, Manfredo’s secretary, also used to love Bianca, but now hates her.
 (He’s only in the first act, though.)
 Got all that?